Scopique/npi-splitter/README.md

 3. Choose `DOWNLOAD ZIP` at the bottom and save somewhere you'll remember.
 4. Go to where you downloaded the ZIP file an unZIP it to a directory of your choice.
 5. In that unZIPPED directory, create a sub-directory called 'output'.
-6. In the address bar of the directory window (`This PC > Local Disc (C:)` or something similar), click and type POWERSHELL.
+7. In the address bar of the directory window (`This PC > Local Disc (C:)` or something similar), click and type POWERSHELL.
-7. Verify that the path in the Powershell window matches the location where you unZIPPED the downloaded files.
+8. Verify that the path in the Powershell window matches the location where you unZIPPED the downloaded files.
-8. In the Powershell window, type `npm install`
+9. In the Powershell window, type `npm install`

+> [!note]
+> It's best to copy your source NPI file into the unZIPPED directory.
+This will make things a LOT easier when
+> you have to supply the name of the file to read from.

 ## Get the index of the desired column